Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

-\cref{assmpt:pseudo_regularity} is trivially satisfied for all strongly convex functions.
+We also require the following regularity on the pseudo-inverse of the Hessian matrix. \begin{assumption}[Pseudo-inverse Regularity] For any $ \xx_{0} \in \real^{d} $, there is a $\gamma(\xxo) > 0$, s.t.\ where $ \mathcal{X}_{0} $ is as in \cref{assmpt:lipschitz_special}. \end{assumption} It turns out that \cref{eq:pseudo_regularity} is equivalent to the regularity of the Hessian matrix on its \emph{range space}. \begin{lemma} \cref{eq:pseudo_regularity} is equivalent to \end{lemma} The proof of \cref{lemma:pseudo_regularity} follows simply by considering the eigenvalue decomposition of $ \HH $. \cref{assmpt:pseudo_regularity} is trivially satisfied for all strongly convex functions.
 However, it is also satisfied for any function whose (possibly rank-deficient) Hessian is uniformly positive definite in the sup-space spanned by its range.

-\begin{example}[Functions satisfying \cref{assmpt:pseudo_regularity}] A simple example of a non-strongly convex function satisfying \cref{assmpt:pseudo_regularity} is the undetermined least squares $ f(\xx) = \vnorm{\AA\xx - \bb}^{2}/2 $ with full row rank matrix $ \AA \in \reals^{n \times d}, ~ n \leq d $.
-This problem is clearly only weakly convex since the Hessian matrix, $ \AA^{T} \AA \in \reals^{d \times d}$, is rank-deficient.
-However, it is easy to see that \cref{eq:pseudo_regularity} holds with $ \gamma = \sigma_{n}^{2}(\AA) $, where $\sigma_{n}$ is the smallest non-zero singular value of $ \AA $.
+\begin{example}[Functions satisfying \cref{assmpt:pseudo_regularity}] A simple example of a non-strongly convex function satisfying \cref{assmpt:pseudo_regularity} is the undetermined least squares $ f(\xx) = \vnorm{\AA\xx - \bb}^{2}/2 $ with full row rank matrix $ \AA \in \real^{n \times d}, ~ n \leq d $.
+This problem is clearly only weakly convex since the Hessian matrix, $ \AA^{\intercal} \AA \in \real^{d \times d}$, is rank-deficient.
+However, it is easy to see that \cref{eq:pseudo_regularity} holds with $ \gamma(\xxo) = \gamma = \sigma_{n}^{2}(\AA) $, where $\sigma_{n}$ is the smallest non-zero singular value of $ \AA $.

-Another example is a non-convex function whose Hessian has discontinuous eigenvalues, but has the property that uniformly, for all $ \xx $, its non-zero eigenvalues at any given $ \xx $ are bounded away from zero.
-In other words, eigenvalues can vanish or become non-zero across iterations but the change to/from zero has to happen with a jump that is uniform for all $ \xx $. \end{example}